The Ultimate Guide to OTT Technology for Professional Broadcasters in 2025

 How OTT Technology is Changing the Media Industry

 OTT technology has played a massive role in the media industry’s evolution.
 It is leading viewers worldwide to “cut the cord” on cable.
-About a quarter of cable users will have cancelled their subscriptions by 2022.
+As of the third quarter of 2024, 6.6 percent of U.S. households cut the cord.
+The number of pay TV subscriptions is likely to further drop in the near future as more and more people opt for streaming services.

 Access to OTT technology changes the traditional television-watching experience in a few different ways.
 For starters, viewers can access their favorite shows and films from just about any device with internet capabilities.